mdn/content/files/en-us/web/api/document/dragleave_event/index.md

 ### Resetting drop zone styles on dragleave

-In this example we have a draggable element inside a container.
+In this example, we have a draggable element inside a container.
 Try grabbing the element, dragging it over the other container, and then releasing it.

 We give the other container a purple background while the draggable element is over it, to signal that the draggable element could be dropped on to the container.
 We listen for the `dragleave` event to reset the container background when the draggable element is dragged off the container.